HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 featured_stat_1: 91.6%
 featured_stat_label_1: Requests that use HTTPS on mobile
 featured_stat_2: 22.21%
-featured_stat_label_2: Percentage of top-1000 sites that use CSP
+featured_stat_label_2: Percentage of top 1000 sites that use CSP
 featured_stat_3: 11%
 featured_stat_label_3: Websites on desktop that use a mechanism to fight malicious bots
 unedited: true